kuli-software/simulink-toolbox/README.md

 # KULI simulink-toolbox
-Simulink toolbox which enables easy integration of KULI thermal simulation software into Matlab/Simulink
+The KULI Simulink toolbox integrates a KULI thermal model in Matlab/Simulink